darkobits/formation/docs/getting-started/conventions.md

 # Conventions Used In This Book

-* Code samples in this book are written in ES6.
-Therefore, you should have a firm understanding of ES6/ES2015.
+* Code samples in this book are written in ES6, so you should have a solid grasp of ES6 features before continuing.

   > See: [How to Learn ES6](https://medium.com/javascript-scene/how-to-learn-es6-47d9a1ac2620) by Eric Elliott & Babel's [Learn ES2015](https://babeljs.io/learn-es2015/) article.